-Russia’s football fans will begin the FIFA 2018 World Cup countdown at 1000 days on 18 September.
-The Russia 2018 Organizing Committee will mark that date with a series of events in Moscow and beyond.
+Russia’s football fans will begin the 2018 FIFA World Cup countdown at 1,000 days on 18 September.
+The Russia 2018 Local Organising Committee will mark that date with a series of events in Moscow and beyond.
 Anyone is welcome to take part.
 Twenty two Russian cities will join the 11 World Cup host cities in the celebrations: Vladivostok, Sevastopol, Tambov, Cheliabinsk, Arkhangelsk, Syktyvkar, Tver, Krasnodar, Stavropol, Yaroslavl, Petrozavodsk, Khabarovsk, Omsk, Tomsk, Yakutsk, Pyatigorsk, Khanty-Mansiysk, Surgut, Krasnoyarsk, Irkutsk, Nalchik, and Saratov.

 In Moscow, the festivities will take place in the city centre.
 The countdown clock will be set in the morning at Manezhnaya ploshchad, counting the time left before the 21st FIFA World Cup.